Tawakkol Karman: Personal life

 Tawakkol Karman was born on 7 February 1979 in Shara'b As Salam, Taiz Governorate, then North Yemen.
 She grew up near Taiz, the country's second largest city, known for its educational institutions in an otherwise conservative environment.
 Karman studied in Taiz.
 Her father, Abdel Salam Karman, is a lawyer and politician who served as the Legal Affairs Minister in Ali Abdullah Saleh's government before resigning.
 She has two siblings: Tariq Karman, a poet, and Safa Karman, a lawyer and the first Yemeni to graduate from Harvard Law School.
 Safa also works as a journalist for Al-Jazeera.
-She is married to Mohammed al-Nahmi and is the mother of three children.
+Tawakkol is married to Mohammed al-Nahmi and is the mother of three children.

 Karman holds a master's degree in international security from the University of Massachusetts Lowell, an undergraduate degree in commerce from the University of Science and Technology, and a graduate degree in political science from the University of Sana'a.
 In 2012, she received an Honorary Doctorate in International Law from the University of Alberta in Canada.

 During a protest in 2010, a woman attempted to stab Karman with a jambiya, but her supporters intervened and prevented the attack.
 According to her brother Tariq Karman, she also received a death threat from "a senior Yemeni official" on 26 January 2011, warning her to stop her public protests.
 Journalist Dexter Filkins later identified this official as President Ali Abdullah Saleh in The New Yorker.
 The Turkish government offered her Turkish citizenship, which she received from the Turkish foreign minister on 11 October 2012, tracing her family origin to Karaman Province in Central Anatolia.

 In 2012, Karman participated as a panelist in the annual Clinton Global Initiative session titled "Champions of Action".
 In 2019, she was honored as the Social Entrepreneur of the Year at The Asian Awards.
 Like many Yemenis, Karman was forced to leave Yemen after the Houthi takeover of the capital, Sana'a, due to the worsening security situation.
 From her new home in Istanbul, she continues to speak out against injustices in Yemen, including the war waged by the Saudi-UAE-led coalition and U.S. drone attacks.
 On 17 December 2020, Karman reported that Houthi rebels raided her home and office, taking control of both locations after looting them.